lilyball/Tomorrowland/README.md

 }
 ```

-Note that when your callback returns a `Promise`, its error type must be the same as the original promise's error type.
-The exception to this is when the original
-promise's error type is `Error` and the callback's returned `Promise` has an error type that is compatible with `Error`.
-The convenience methods for working with
+When composing callbacks that return promises, you may run into issues with incompatible error types.
+There are convenience methods for working with promises
-`Error`-compatible errors don't cover all cases; if you find yourself hitting one of these cases, any `Promise` whose error type conforms to `Error` has a property
+whose errors are compatible with `Error`, but they don't cover all cases.
+If you find yourself hitting one of these cases, any `Promise` whose error type conforms to
-`.upcast` that will convert that error into an `Error` to allow for easier composition of promises.
+`Error` has a property `.upcast` that will convert that error into an `Error` to allow for easier composition of promises.

 Tomorrowland also offers a typealias `StdPromise<Value>` as shorthand for `Promise<T,Error>`.
 This is frequently useful to avoid having to repeat the types,
 such as with `StdPromise(fulfilled: someValue)` instead of `Promise<SomeValue,Error>(fulfilled: someValue)`.